 “What if it had killed both of them?”
 Paul Root Wolpe, director of the Center for Ethics at Emory University in Atlanta, said about the two Americans first treated with ZMapp.
 “It is only because it worked, seemingly very well, that people are screaming, ‘How come people in Africa didn’t get it?’ ”

-Wolpe said that considering the converse situation could provide some perspective.
+Wolpe said considering the converse situation could provide some perspective.

-“If the first people (to receive doses of ZMapp) would have been Liberian, headlines would have screamed, ‘Experimental drug tested on poor Africans,’ ” Wolpe said.
+“If the first people (to receive doses of ZMapp) would have been Liberian, headlines would have screamed, ‘Experimental Drug Tested on Poor Africans,’ ” said Wolpe.

 WHO will convene a panel at the end of the month to discuss who should get priority access to the experimental drugs, Kieny said.
 WHO will not broker access, she noted, meaning it will not be responsible for doling out doses.
 It will simply provide information about companies that have quantities available to people or government agencies that are asking.

-More relevant than who got what and when, experts say, are questions about the safety of the current crop of experimental Ebola drugs.
-For ZMapp and other Ebola drugs currently in the pipeline — like TKM-Ebola by Tekmira Pharmaceuticals — there are not good, substantive data in humans to support their use.
+More relevant than who got what — and when — say experts, are questions about the safety of the current crop of experimental Ebola drugs.
+For ZMapp and other Ebola drugs currently in the pipeline — like TKM-Ebola, by Tekmira Pharmaceuticals — there is not yet good, substantive data in humans to support its use.

 Wolpe, Washington and Goodman agree that careful study should precede widespread dissemination of any Ebola drug and that Africans should be represented in those studies.

-“If (ZMapp) turns out to be as effective as it seems to be, and it’s possible to make much more of it, then we end up with a situation where it becomes unethical to withhold treatment,” Wolpe said.
+“If (ZMapp) turns out to be as effective as it seems to be, and it’s possible to make much more of it, then we end up with a situation where it becomes unethical to withhold treatment,” said Wolpe.

 “We should do everything we can to nip this epidemic in the bud.”